-To minimize the risk of credit losses, credit standing and levels of exposure to individual counterparties are monitored and transactions are almost exclusively entered into with non-customer counterparties that have an investment grade or better credit rating from a major rating Nonperformance by any agency. of these counterparties is not anticipated.
+To minimize the risk of credit losses, credit standing and levels of exposure to individual counterparties are monitored and transactions are almost exclusively entered into with non-customer counterparties that have an investment grade or better credit rating from a major rating agency.
+Nonperformance by any of these counterparties is not anticipated.
 We typically enter into master agreements that contain netting provisions.
 These provisions require the net settlement of covered contracts with the same counterparty in the event of default by the counterparty on one or more contracts.
 A majority of the derivative contracts are supported by collateral arrangements with counterparties.
-The System had a net exposure to counterparties of \$7 million at both March 31, 2022 and December 31, 2021.
+The System had a net exposure to counterparties of \$68 million at September 30, 2022 and \$7 million at December 31, 2021.